Entangled Polariton States in the Visible and Mid-Infrared Spectral Ranges

-Unlike conventional optomechanics, where photons couple to mechanical motion via radiation pressure or dispersive interactions~\cite{aspelmeyer2014cavity}, our system features hybrid light–matter excitations in both modes.
+Unlike conventional optomechanics, where photons couple to mechanical motion via radiation pressure, dispersive, or dissipative interactions~\cite{aspelmeyer2014cavity, primo2020quasinormal, roelli2024nanocavities}, our system features hybrid light-matter excitations in both modes.
 The optical mode is an exciton-polariton, a coherent mix of cavity photons and electronic excitations, while the mechanical mode consists of delocalized collective vibrations {\it phonons}.
-Polariton systems under the optomechanical interaction have demonstrated phonon lasing~\cite{chafatinos2020polariton, papuccio2025polariton, kuznetsov2023microcavity,santos2023polaromechanics}, time-crystals~\cite{carraro2024solid}, and recently proposed for sympathetic Bose--Einstein condensation of phonons at room temperature~\cite{shishkov2024sympathetic}, with the coherent vibrational control~\cite{shishkov2024optomech}, and entanglement generation between phonons and exciton-polaritons~\cite{huang2025room}.
-Besides the aforementioned optomechanical physics of exciton-polaritons and phonons, our system expresses strong interaction between phonons and the IR cavity, leading to the formation of phonon-polaritons.
-Thus, we enter a new regime in optomechanics where both optical and mechanical degrees of freedom are hybrid light-matter states, allowing the manipulation with IR light and optical readout of mechanical states.
+Polariton systems under the optomechanical interaction have demonstrated phonon lasing~\cite{chafatinos2020polariton, papuccio2025polariton, kuznetsov2023microcavity,santos2023polaromechanics}, time-crystals~\cite{carraro2024solid}, and have recently been proposed for sympathetic Bose--Einstein condensation of phonons at room temperature~\cite{shishkov2024sympathetic}, coherent vibrational control over polaritons~\cite{shishkov2024optomech}, and entanglement generation between phonons and exciton-polaritons~\cite{huang2025room}.
+Besides the aforementioned optomechanical physics of exciton-polaritons and phonons, our system expresses strong interaction between phonons and the IR cavity, leading to the formation of phonon-polaritons~\cite{del2016exploiting}.
+Thus, we enter a new regime in optomechanics where both optical and mechanical degrees of freedom are hybrid light-matter states, allowing the manipulation with IR light and direct optical readout of mechanical states.

 {\it Polariton Bell pairs.} The interaction term in Hamiltonian~(\ref{H_optomech_f}) is a two-mode squeezing Hamiltonian, leading to the generation of \textit{time-energy entangled} exciton- and phonon-polaritons pairs: